LESLIE: Jeremy in Pennsylvania is looking for fixes for leaky basement. What can we do for you?

 When it comes to water and moisture, the first 4 to 6 feet around the house foundation perimeter is really the most critical.
 And if the water is allowed to sit and collect that close to the house, what’s going to happen is you’re going to get that moisture come right back down into the basement.
-So the solution is to fix the drainage outside and the inside will fix itself.
+So for fixes for a leaky basement, fix the drainage outside and the inside will fix itself.

 JEREMY: Yeah, I think it’s probably a combination of the two.
 I have a gutter right there in that corner and then I think my grading is – I think it actually comes towards the house, as opposed to running away from the house.